theProgrammingBox/FeedingNeuralNetwork/README.md

 The current demo demonstrates an XOR function.
 The input is 5 bits (0 or 1) and the output is 5 bits.
 The expected output of the very first iteration is the very same input of the first iteration.
 Afterwards, the expected output is the XOR of the current input and previous input.
 Although this example may seem redundent because it is possible to just input both required inputs, it demonstrates the potential of memory retention of longer durations which can be used for audio restoration and behavior prediction.

 ## What Am I Seeing?
 Currently, the network is trained to be stable after 10 iterations.
-We are currently running the network for 300 iterations withought training to demonstrate that the output is still stable with a very small error of around ±0.0001.
+You are given the option to either continue to train the network or to test it.
+If you choose to test the network, you are given the option to choose how many iterations to run the network.
+You can think of it as how long your brain remains active with all the memory inside it, except you are pausing/unpausing time for the agent.
+The network keeps its memory during the entire time the program is running.
+Even after 30,000 iterations, the network has an error of less then 0.001.
+If you choose to train it, you are shown the average error per output every training cycle.
+The training automaticly saves so feel free to exit the program anytime.

 ## Meet The Team
 TheDukeVin & theProgrammingBox